-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \boxtimes
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act 🗵

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes \square No x
+Yes $\square$ No $\boxtimes$

-As of June 30, 2018, the last day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's common stock held by non-affiliates was approximately \$158.0 million based on the closing price of the registrant's common stock on June 30, 2018.
+The aggregate market value of the registrant's common stock held by non-affiliates was approximately \$122.5 million based on the closing price of the registrant's common stock on June 28, 2019, the last business day of the registrant's most recently completed second fiscal quarter.
 The calculation excludes shares of the registrant's common stock held by current executive officers, directors and stockholders that the registrant has concluded are affiliates of the registrant.
 This determination of affiliate status is not a determination for other purposes.

-As of February 8, 2019, there were 31,869,740 shares of the registrant's common stock outstanding.
+As of February 7, 2020, there were 32,218,710 shares of the registrant's common stock outstanding.